opennode/opennode-console/docs/source/developers.rst

     $ cd opennode-console;
     $ ./boostrap.sh

- 3. If you don't have Cygwin on Windows, you can download the code `manually <http://extjs.cachefly.net/ext-4.0.7-gpl.zip>`_.
-    Unpack it to 'ext-4.0'.

- 4. Create a *config.js* in the repository root.
+ 3. Create a *config.js* in the repository root.
 Set BACKEND_PREFIX to an endpoint of OMS, which you've setup in Step 1.

  .. code-block:: sh

     $ cd opennode-console;
     $ echo "BACKEND_PREFIX = 'http://localhost:10100/';" > config.js

- 5. Serve that directory via an HTTP server -- a simple one is present in the repository: run 'python mini-server.py'.
+ 4. Serve that directory via an HTTP server -- a simple one is present in the repository: run 'python mini-server.py'.

 Remote debugging
 ================